Approval workflows are an integral part of controlling spend, they are responsible for deciding who should approve a request.

 In Spendesk, all approval workflows are managed via the visual workflow builder in:

-Settings > Company Rules > Approval Workflows
+Settings > Company Rules > Approval Workflows:

 Understanding approval workflows